-- vour EDPRAC 612 Lecturer - your Curriculum Lecturer(s) - Epsom Campus support services (Building 6ER) - Health staff (GP and nurse) available Monday and Thursday 9am 1pm. - Counsellor available Monday and Thursday 9am 3pm.
-For routine appointments, book online: auckland.ac.nz/counselling.
+- your EDPRAC 612 Lecturer

+- your Curriculum Lecturer(s)

+- Campus support services

+- Health staff (GP and nurse)

+- Counsellor: for routine appointments, book online: auckland.ac.nz/counselling.
 For an urgent or academic slot, call 09 923 7681.
 In an emergency, call Mental Health Crisis on 0800 800 717.

-Do not leave the school without confirmation from the Secondary Practicum Co-ordinator.
+Do not leave the school without confirmation from the Secondary Practicum Leader.
 You must remain at the school until the situation has been dealt with.
 Leaving the school under any other circumstances amounts to voluntarily terminating the practicum, and may result in a failure for the course.